Kinds-of-Intelligence-CFI/animal-ai/docs/FAQ.md

 If you are using a different version of Python, please install Python 3.9 for the optimal experience.

-## 3. File Not Found Error
+## 4. File Not Found Error

-Seeing `FileNotFoundError: [Errno 2] No such file or directory: 'AnimalAI/AnimalAI.app'` ?
+Seeing `FileNotFoundError: [Errno 2] No such file or directory: 'AnimalAI/AnimalAI.app'`?
 Ensure the `AnimalAI` folder is in the same directory as your Python script.

 If you are using macOS, you may get this error: `FileNotFoundError: [Errno 2] No such file or directory: 'env/AnimalAI'` .
-This error occurs when running the ` `python play.py`  ` command from the `  `animal-ai/examples` ` folder.
+This error occurs when running the `python play.py` command from the `animal-ai/examples` folder.

-To fix this, simply rename the 'MACOS.app' folder you downloaded to AnimalAI.
-This will allow the ` `play.py` ` script to find the environment.
+To fix this, simply rename the `MACOS.app` folder you downloaded to Animal-AI.
+This will allow the `play.py` script to find the environment.
 Note that this error is likely to occur in older versions of Animal-AI.